RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Chr.md

 ## Chapter 20

 <sup>1</sup> At the time of the return of the year, at the time when kings go out, Joab led out the army and wasted the country of the children of Ammon, and came and besieged Rabbah.
 But David stayed at Jerusalem.
 Joab struck Rabbah, and overthrew it.
-<sup>2</sup> <sup>a</sup>and there were precious stones in it.
+<sup>2</sup> David took the crown of their king from off his head, and found it to weigh a talent of gold,<sup>a</sup> and there were precious stones in it.
 It was set on David’s head, and he brought very much plunder out of the city.
 <sup>3</sup> He brought out the people who were in it, and had them cut with saws, with iron picks, and with axes.
 David did so to all the cities of the children of Ammon.
 Then David and all the people returned to Jerusalem.

 <sup>4</sup> After this, war arose at Gezer with the Philistines.
 Then Sibbecai the Hushathite killed Sippai, of the sons of the giant; and they were subdued.